freerange/site/soups/weeknotes/week-140.snip.markdown

 Seems like most of the ingredients for what the conference name suggests, but other than that I'm not had chance to delve into his experience more.
 So perhaps I'll persuade Tom to write his thoughts somewhere for us to share.

 ### Office nonsense
-Our impending office move madness is still under way, to be honest it is a deluge of lawyers, estate agents and too many emails for me to really comphrend what is going on.
-But I'm told by my ever patient colleagues that we should be completing on Thursday next week, so that will be nice, and I can fulfil my job as "the designer" to buy flock wallpaper and look for suitably weathered chesterfields on ebay.
+Our impending office move madness is still under way, to be honest it is a deluge of lawyers, estate agents and too many emails for me to really comprehend what is going on.
+But I'm told by my ever patient colleagues that we should be completing on Thursday next week, so that will be nice, and I can fulfil my job as "the designer" to buy flock wallpaper and look for suitably weathered chesterfields on Ebay.

 ### Speaking in Bulgaria
 Finally the time has come for me to fly over to Bulgaria next week to give my talk *Emergent design: